wisekinger/yii2-xgii/README.md

     ];
 ```

-You can then access Gii through the following URL:
+You can then access xGii through the following URL:
 ```
 http://localhost/path/to/index.php?r=xgii
 ```